adventureboss/the-elder-chores/README.md

 The frontend UI elements are all located in [the-elder-chores-user-ui](./the-elder-chores-user-ui/).

-To install the frontend, run `yarn install` inside the ui directory.

 ### Note on Fedora 36

 Fedora 36 has some quirks related to node.
 If you run into openssl errors, you have to do a couple of things.